mhsdeveloper/psc-full/install/install.md

 Logout and login to see the changes.
 Now, at the top left, under the "My Sites" menu, there is a section called "Network Admin".
 In that section, go to "Sites" which is where you can add new WordPress sites for the projects in your cooperative.
 Note: you will also need to follow the instructions (further down on this document) for creating the XML and file structure.

+Next, let's move our Coop-specific Wordpress plugin and theme into place:

+	cp -r /psc/www/html/install/wpfiles/* /psc/www/html/wp-content/

-Lastly, we need to enable our plugin and theme to be available to all sites in the Wordpress multisite install.
+We need to enable our plugin and theme to be available to all sites in the Wordpress multisite install.
 Login to Wordpress, and at top corner under "My Sites", find "Network Admin" and "Themes".
 In the page that loads, make sure the "psc1" theme is enable for the network.

 ![alt text](images/image.png)

-Do the same for the psc plugin un the "Plugins" menu.
+Do the same for the psc plugin in the "Plugins" menu.

+Within Wordpress, go to the "Appearance" menu, and choice "Themes".
+Activate the theme "psc1".

+Within Wordpress, go to the "Tools" menu, and choose "Import".
+Install The "Wordpress" import tool.
+At the same place, the "install" will have changed to "run importer".
+Click this, and use the "choose file" button

 #### Some other recommended steps